Azure/azure-docs-sdk-java/docs-ref-services/preview/storage-blob-changefeed-readme.md

 ---
-title: Azure Blob Storage change feed client library for Java - Version 12.0.0-beta.17
+title: Azure Blob Storage change feed client library for Java, Version 12.0.0-beta.17
 description: The purpose of the change feed is to provide transaction logs of all the changes that occur to the blobs and the blob metadata in your storage account.
 keywords: Azure, java, SDK, API, azure-storage-blob-changefeed, storage
 author: amishra-dev